Icinga/icinga2/doc/22-migrating-from-icinga-1x.md

         check_interval = 5m
     }

-Please note that the default time value is seconds, if no duration literal is given. `check_interval = 5` behaves the same as `check_interval = 5s`.
+Please note that the default time value is seconds if no duration literal is given. `check_interval = 5` behaves the same as `check_interval = 5s`.

 All strings require double quotes in Icinga 2.
 Therefore a double quote